Do you want more search visitors?

 Step #3: Look for the most relevant in-demand keywords.
-Make sure the keyword you selected is relevant, because you’ll be expanding on it for longer variations.
+Make sure that the keyword you selected is relevant, because you’ll be expanding on it for longer variations.

-Step #4: Copy one of the keywords highlighted in red above, and plug it into the search box for long-tail variations.
+Step #4: Copy one of the keywords highlighted in red above and plug it into the search box for long-tail variations.

 Note: To generate up to 50 long-tail versions, follow these three simple steps:

 Step one: Visit 7search and click on the Advertisers tab.